hyunjunian/Poor-Charlie-s-Almanack/en.md

 We hire business school graduates, and they’re no better at these problems than you were.
 Maybe that’s the reason we hire so few of them.

-> We hire business school graduates, and they’re no better at these problems than you were.
-Maybe that’s the reason we hire so few of them.
->

 Well, how did I solve those problems?
 Obviously, I was using a simple search engine in my mind to go through checklist-style, and I was using some rough algorithms that work pretty well in a great many complex systems, and those algorithms run something like this:

 Extreme success is likely to be caused by some combination of the following factors:

-- Extreme maximization or minimization of one or two variables.
+1. Extreme maximization or minimization of one or two variables.
 Example, Costco or our furniture and appliance store.
-- Adding success factors so that a bigger combination drives success, often in nonlinear fashion, as one is reminded by the concept of breakpoint and the concept of critical mass in physics.
+2. Adding success factors so that a bigger combination drives success, often in nonlinear fashion, as one is reminded by the concept of breakpoint and the concept of critical mass in physics.
 Often results are not linear.
 You get a little bit more mass and you get a lollapalooza result.
 And of course, I’ve been searching for lollapalooza results all my life, so I’m very interested in models that explain their occurrence.
-- An extreme of good performance over many factors.
+3. An extreme of good performance over many factors.
 Example, Toyota or Les Schwab.
-- Catching and riding some sort of big wave.
+4. Catching and riding some sort of big wave.
 Example, Oracle.
 By the way, I cited Oracle before I knew that the Oracle CFO [Jeff Henley] was a big part of the proceedings here today.

 Generally, I recommend and use in problem-solving cut-to-the quick algorithms, and I find you have to use them both forward and backward.

-> Generally, I recommend and use in problem-solving cut-to-the quick algorithms, and I find you have to use them both forward and backward.
->

 Let me give you an example.
 I irritate my family by giving them little puzzles, and one of the puzzles that I gave my family not very long ago was when I said, “There’s an activity in America with one-on-one contests and a national championship.
 The same person won the championship on two occasions about 65 years apart.
 Now,” I said, “name the activity.”